yolabingo/dotcms-htmx/README.md

 ### Remove the aggregations-related code from site-search.vtl

-To simplify the vtl for this example, remove three blocks of code related to aggregations.
-This could be re-added later.
+To simplify the VTL for this example, remove the three blocks of code related to aggregations.

 The result is [/2-remove-search-aggregations/site-search.vtl](https://github.com/yolabingo/dotcms-htmx/blob/2-remove-search-aggregations/site-search.vtl)